sabinapakuwal/c-project/README.md

 ## C Projects of Class 12 by Sabina Pakuwal.

+##        Acknowledgement
+   I would like to express my special thanks of gratitude to my teacher Manish Shah Sir for providing a golden opportunity to do this wonderful project which helped me in doing a lot of research and I came to know about so many new things.

 ## Introduction:
              C is a programming language developed at AT and Bell Labroratories of the USA in the 1970s.